 - Astor Crowne Plaza French Quarter – You'll find the Astor Crowne Plaza conveniently located on Canal Street and just around the corner from (but thankfully, not on) Bourbon Street.
 If you're leaving on a Sunday, get your car early, because valet parking gets very busy.

-Central Business District / Warehouse District
+CBD / Warehouse District Hotels

 - ACE Hotel - If you're looking for a cool, hipster vibe, the ACE is a great option.
 The rooms feature modern decor and fun touches, like record players.
 And you'll be within walking distance of everything the Warehouse District has to offer.

-- The Merchantile Hotel – This all-suites hotel started its life as a sugar refinery.
+- The Mercantile Hotel - This all-suites hotel started its life as a sugar refinery.
 The boutique style rooms have lots of character and fun vintage touches, like brick walls.
 Great location with everything in walking distance.